As of July 13, 2020, residential customers could begin applying for the Government of Ontario's COVID-19 Energy Assistance Program (CEAP).

 Natural gas customers may qualify for a one-time CEAP credit for natural gas charges that are overdue on the date of their application, up to a maximum of $750 in our service territory.

 Residential electricity and natural gas customers may be eligible for CEAP funding if they meet the following criteria:

 - The customer has an account with EPCOR.
 Only the customer who is the account holder can submit an application for CEAP.

 - If the customer did have overdue amounts prior to March 17, 2020, in respect to electricity or natural gas charges, the customer made at least partial payments on these overdue amounts.

-- The customer failed to make complete payment for the electricity/gas charges (as applicable) on at least two bills issued since March 17, 2020, and has an overdue balance on the date of their application for CEAP.
+- The customer failed to make complete payment for the electricity/gas charges (as applicable) on one or more bills issued since March 17, 2020, and has an overdue balance on the date of their application for CEAP.